Bed bugs are relatively flat and small, with bed bug sizes ranging from 1 mm to 7 mm, depending on their age and life cycle stage.

 ● Adult bed bugs (5-7 mm or 3/16-1/4 inch), about the size of an apple seed

 HOW DO I IDENTIFY BED BUGS?

+In addition to using the size of bed bugs for identification, you can look at other key features.
 Bed bugs have oval-shaped bodies and tend to be reddish-brown in color.
 As with most insects, bed bugs have six legs, antennae, a small head, an abdomen and a thorax.
 Bed bugs also do not have wings, do not fly and do not jump.

 Interestingly, bed bugs can be flat if they haven’t eaten.
 However, if bed bugs have fed recently, their abdomens become engorged with blood.
 This makes them look long, which sometimes leads to people mistaking them for other insects.